Covariance Estimation for Matrix-valued Data: Gridded Temperature Anomaly Data Analysis

-To further illustrate the use of our estimated covariance for the matrix-valued data, we focus on the $5^\degree\times 5^\degree$ box centered at $107.5^\degree W$ longitude and $22.5^\degree N$ latitude (target region: west coast side of Mexico), and study its covariance with the temperature at other regions.
+In Figure \ref{real_climate}, for the latitude direction, there are two clusters of areas with strong correlation around $50^\degree E$ and $83^\degree W$.
+For the longitude direction, there is a cluster of areas around $40^\degree N$ that has a strong correlation (lower-right corner in (a) and (d)).
+Those coordinates correspond to Great Lakes (USA) and the Caspian Sea.
+To further illustrate the use of our estimated covariance for the matrix-valued data, we focus on the $5^\degree\times 5^\degree$ box centered at $107.5^\degree W$ longitude and $22.5^\degree N$ latitude (target region: west coast side of Mexico), and estimate its covariance with the temperature at other regions.
 The results obtained by banding and tapering are summarized in Figure \ref{climate_visi}.
 From the plot, there are two regions that have a strong correlation with the target region.
-The first one marked in red is essentially the target region itself, which suggests a strong self-correlation in the neighborhood areas around the target region.
+The first one marked in red is the target region itself, which suggests a strong self-correlation in the neighborhood areas around the target region.
 The second marked in blue corresponds to ocean area (northeastern direction) near Hawaiian islands and they have a strong negative correlation, which may be related to the recent studies on Land–Ocean Surface Temperature ratio \citep{Lambert2011}.